dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 <img width="75%" src="https://cdn.auth0.com/website/blog/extend/serverless/bullet_train.jpg"/>

-If you are developing solutions using Serverless architecture than there's a good chance you've heard of the [Serverless Framework](https://serverless.com/).
+If you are developing solutions using Serverless architecture then there's a good chance you've heard of the [Serverless Framework](https://serverless.com/).
 Serverless provides a tool that makes it much easier for you to deploy functions to the cloud, by handling all the setup and plumbing for you.

-Initally Serverless was only available for AWS Lambda.
+Initially Serverless was only available for AWS Lambda.
 Recently times have changed, and you can now use Serverless for a growing list of providers.

-Today we're announcing the new Auth0 Webtasks plugin for Serverless!
+Today we're announcing the new [Auth0 Webtasks](https:/webtask.io) plugin for Serverless!
 You can use it with our freemium Sandbox, or with your [Auth0 Extend](https://auth0.com/extend) paid subscription.
-In this post I'll show you how to use the new plugin to rapidly develop at maximum velocity.
+In this post I'll show you can use the new plugin to rapidly develop at maximum velocity.

+*Note*: The Sandbox has a soft limit of 1 execution per second (eps)

 ## Why
 For a while we've been getting requests to enable using Auth0 Webtasks with Serverless, including from the Serverless team.
 The main reasons we heard, are the same reasons developers love to use Webtasks: